 - 10.1 The College is committed to the process of maintaining a culture of safer recruitment and adopting recruitment processes that will help to deter, reject or identify unsafe adults who might abuse students or who are unsuitable to work with them.
-The College is committed to evidencing this practice in relation to all staff working with students. - 10.2 All staff recruited will be subject to appropriate identity, qualification and health checks.
+The College is committed to evidencing this practice in relation to all staff working with students.
+Recruiting managers will undertake safer recruitment training and this will be refreshed every 3 years - 10.2 All staff recruited will be subject to appropriate identity, qualification and health checks.
 References will be verified and appropriate Disclosure and Barring Services (DBS), barred/prohibited persons list checks will be undertaken in accordance DfE guidance "Keeping Children Safe in Education: Statutory guidance for schools and colleges, DfE Regulated activity in relation to children and the relevant regulations and codes of practice as issued by the DBS.
 It is the policy of the College to undertake DBS re-checks.
 In line with the advice from the AOC (August 2019) this will include the introduction of annual self-declaration and a DBS re-check every 3 years.
-The College will continue to uphold best practice in safer recruitment as outlined in KSCIE 2020. - 10.3 All applicants for employment are required to complete an application form which requires them to declare if they have a criminal conviction.
+The College will continue to uphold best practice in safer recruitment as outlined in KSCIE 2022. - 10.3 All applicants for employment are required to complete an application form which requires them to declare if they have a criminal conviction.
 The College reserves the right to decline any applicant who fails to answer the question.
 The College shall consider taking disciplinary action in accordance with the staff disciplinary procedures if it is discovered that a member of staff has provided false or incomplete information as part of the recruitment process. - 10.4 Relevant members of staff and governors who are involved in recruitment will undertake online safer recruitment training.
-All recruitment panels must have at least one member who has successfully completed this training and individuals who are in charge of recruitment, will also have successfully completed this training within the past 3 years. - 10.5 The College will only use employment agencies which can demonstrate that they have carried out preemployment checks on their supply staff and will report the misconduct of temporary or agency staff to the agency concerned and to the Local Authority's Designated Officer (LADO).
+All recruitment panels must have at least one member who has successfully completed this training and individuals who are in charge of recruitment, will also have successfully completed this training within the past 3 years. - 10.5 The College will only use employment agencies which can demonstrate that they have carried out pre-employment checks on their supply staff and will report the misconduct of temporary or agency staff to the agency concerned and to the Local Authority's Designated Officer (LADO).
 Staff joining the College on a permanent or temporary basis will be given a copy of this policy.
-Additionally, induction briefings will include safeguarding procedures, the Staff Code of Conduct and the allegations against staff procedures.

-- 10.6 All students and applicants for admission to a programme of study offered by the College are required to complete either an application form or an enrolment form, which requires them declare if they have a criminal conviction.
+Additionally, induction briefings will include safeguarding procedures, the Staff Code of Conduct and the allegations against staff procedures. - 10.6 All students and applicants for admission to a programme of study offered by the College are required to complete either an application form or an enrolment form, which requires them declare if they have a criminal conviction.
 As applicants are required to disclose details of criminal convictions, the College reserves the right to decline any applicant who fails to answer the question.
-The College shall consider taking disciplinary action in accordance with the student disciplinary procedures if it is discovered that a student has provided false or incomplete information as part of the enrolment process. - 10.7 Where it is revealed that during a course a student has obtained a criminal record and not disclosed this, the College may consider appropriate disciplinary action, dependent on the severity and impact of the disclosure.
+The College shall consider taking disciplinary action in accordance with the student disciplinary procedures if it is

+- discovered that a student has provided false or incomplete information as part of the enrolment process and in conjunction with the colleges' Criminal Convictions Declaration policy - 10.7 Where it is revealed that during a course a student has obtained a criminal record and not disclosed this, the College may consider appropriate disciplinary action, dependent on the severity and impact of the disclosure.

-11. Work Experience, Placements and Work Based Learning
+11. Work Experience, Placements, Work Based Learning and Educational Trips